 Camille is responsible for the planning, development, and implementation of STL Youth Jobs’ communications and marketing activities used to increase awareness and public support.
 She also oversees media relations and event activities.

 Previously, Camille was a business consultant, primarily serving as a grant writer for agriculture clients seeking federal and state funding.
 She was also in marketing and sales for reusable grocery bags at a California manufacturer.
 Additionally, Camille was a practicum student at Incarnate Word Foundation and focused on grant programming and community relationship building in St. Louis.
 Camille developed a passion for human service agencies at a young age and has worked closely with resource centers for unhoused individuals and Boys & Girls Clubs.
 Camille was a Peace Corps Volunteer in Senegal, West Africa working on community development through female education support and maternal health.

 Camille has a bachelor’s degree in English and nonprofit leadership from Seattle University and a master’s degree in Social Work from the Brown School at Washington University in St. Louis.
 A native to northern California, she has a true appreciation for St. Louis’s charm, architecture, and hospitality.

 First Job: Old Navy

-Valuable Takeaway: Always track down an answer to the customer’s question.
+Valuable Takeaway: Customer service.
+Always track down an answer to the customer’s question.